HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Design Implementation

 \subsection{Concurrency control of promotion by flush}

-Figure~\ref{fig:promotion-by-flush} shows the concurrency control of promotion by flush.
-The processes with lock icons are protected by the DB mutex lock.

-When a record in \slowdisk{} is read (\circled{1}), before returning it to the caller, \hotrap{} stores it in the in-memory mutable promotion cache (\circled{2}).
-When the mutable promotion cache is full, it will become an immutable promotion cache and a new empty mutable promotion cache will be created (\circled{3}).
-Then a snapshot is taken by incrementing the reference count of the caller's superversion (\circled{4}).
-We pass the immutable promotion cache's reference and the snapshot (i.e., a reference to the superversion) to a background thread called \emph{Checker}. \emph{Checker} will handle the rest part of promotion by flush.
-In this way, promotion's influence on foreground read operations is minimized.
+Now we discuss the details of promotion by flush in Figure~\ref{fig:promotion-by-flush}.
+As mentioned before, a read to \slowdisk{} record (\circled{1}) inserts it to the mutable promotion cache (\circled{2}), which may be later made immutable when full (\circled{3}).
+At this point, a snapshot is taken by incrementing the reference count of the caller's superversion (\circled{4}).
+We pass the immutable promotion cache's reference and the superversion's reference to a background thread called \emph{Checker}, who handles the rest part.
+This minimizes the impact on foreground reads. \emph{Checker} then picks out hot records in the immutable promotion cache by consulting \ralt{} (\circled{5} to \circled{7}).
+These hot records are candidates to be flushed to $L_0$.